kumahq/kuma-website/docs/docs/dev/policies/rate-limit.md

 ## Builtin Gateway support

-Kuma Gateway supports the Rate Limit connection policy.
+Kuma Gateway supports the `RateLimit` connection policy.
 Rate limits are configured on each Envoy route by selecting the best Rate Limit policy that matches the source and destination.